avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 ## Introduction
-This is a QuickStart Guide for IoTConnect C SDK for Microchip AVR Arduino boards like AVR IoT Cellular Mini
+This QuickStart Guide will enable rapid evaluation of the Avnet IoTConnect platform using the C SDK on the Microchip AVR IoT Cellular Mini Kit.
+This can also be used for other similar AVR Arduino boards.

-This guide is for those interested in evaluating and testing this board with IoTConnect.

-If you are interested in developing software with our IoTConnect C SDK, then refer to the [Developer Guide](README.md)
+For developing software leveraging the IoTConnect C SDK refer to the [Developer Guide](README.md)

 ## SIM Card Activation